michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/1-getting-started/code-of-conduct.md

 **Camp leadership will****\:** ** **

-* Gather information from any party involved regarding the specific violation in question.
+* Gather information from any party involved regarding the specific violation in question.&nbsp;
 * Inform the group leader(s) of any participant(s) involved in the allegation of a violation.
 * Act as a mediator and advise group leaders of involved parties on any consulted solutions and potential communication process with participant(s) in question and any further communications necessary to other leaders and/or parents.